 - In the Avatar Series of novels in the Forgotten Realms setting, Kelemvor is the descendent of a man who was cursed for being selfish and refusing to offer a minor charity.
 The original curse triggered any time the man accepted payment for anything, and caused him to turn into a massive were-panther and stay in that form until he killed at least one person.
 As a result, he died destitute and penniless.
 But the curse transferred to his children, and since children are born without greed, the curse inverted itself—for all of his descendents, the curse triggers any time the victim does anything charitable or gives away anything for free, forcing the rest of his line to become selfish mercenaries to avoid the effects of the curse.

 - Star Trek: The Next Generation explores this in an episode actually named "Sins of the Father."
-Here Worf's late father, Mogh, is accused of treason, but only to cover up the fact Duras' powerful clan was responsible to avoid civil war.
-The Klingon High Council figured that since the only relation they knew of to that Klingon is Worf, a Federation citizen, then he would be safe from any punishment this judgement would bring.
-Unfortunately, they didn't know that Worf has a brother, Kurn, and that both would care about their family so much that they would risk everything to travel to the Klingon home world to challenge the judgement.
+Here, Worf's late father, Mogh, is accused of treason, but only to cover up the fact Duras' powerful clan was responsible to avoid civil war.
+The Klingon High Council figured that, since the only relation they knew of to that Klingon is Worf, a Federation citizen, then he would be safe from any punishment this judgment would bring.
+Unfortunately, they didn't know that Worf has a brother, Kurn, and that both would care about their family so much that they would risk everything to travel to the Klingon homeworld to challenge the judgment.

-- Subverted in a later episode, when Klingon Chancellor Gowron offers Worf the opportunity for Worf to execute Duras' son, when the House of Duras' treachery comes to light and Worf's family honor is finally restored.
-Worf declines, pointing out that unlike his grandfather, father and aunts, he has committed no crime.
+- Subverted in a later episode, when Klingon Chancellor Gowron offers Worf the opportunity to execute Duras' son when the House of Duras' treachery comes to light and Worf's family honor is finally restored.
+Worf declines, pointing out that unlike his grandfather, father, and aunts, he has committed no crime.

 - It is also mentioned in a couple episodes that the dishonor for certain crimes in Klingon culture is passed down for a certain number of generations.
 Worf actually lies about the heritage of the children of Klingon POWs that he discovered because allowing oneself to be captured shames the family for three generations, meaning that said children, and any future children they might have, would be tainted in Klingon society for their parent's perceived sins.

-- In LOST: Ben intends to kill Penny Widmore because her father's hired psycho killed Ben's daughter Alex.
+- Lost: Ben intends to kill Penny Widmore because her father's hired psycho killed Ben's daughter Alex.

 - Merlin also had an episode named "Sins of the Father", where Uther's Back Story and Arthur's birth comes to light.
 It ain't pretty.